Looking for something to do this spring with the family? Check out this list of 59 fun, family-friendly activities that are very affordable.

 1. Go Outside And Play In An April Rain Shower

 Grab some rain boots and raincoats or if you don’t have those, grab the kids’ oldest shoes and outfits that you don’t mind getting muddy, and then get outside while the April showers are falling.
 Splash in the puddles.
 Catch raindrops on your tongues.
 Look way up and watch the drops as they fall.
 Close your eyes and listen to the sound the rain makes as it hits the ground.

 When you are all done, go inside the house, get dried off, and warm up with homemade hot cocoa.
 Finish the family time by gathering on the couch and reading books about rain and spring aloud.

 Here are 3 Children’s books about rain:

 2. Plant Flowers

-The saying is “April showers bring May flowers” so that makes spring the perfect time to plant flowers.
+The saying “April showers bring May flowers” highlights the perfect time to plant flowers.
 Visit your local plant nursery to find what grows best in your area.
 Or take a chance and sprinkle a packet of wildflower mix in an area of your yard and see if any pop up.